-While manufacturers mass-produce vaccine, we look to Australia for an update.
+While manufacturers mass-produce vaccines, we look to Australia for an update.
 Yes, the land down under has a flu season prior to the United States that correlates closely.
 This year has been mild for Australians, with few people taking sick time and reduced person to person transmission.
 Influenza

-A was detected in 83% of cases with the A(H1N1) strain being predominant at 58% and A(H3N2) accounting for 24%, 18% influenza B with 17% influenza B Yamagata and less then 1% A(H1N1) and A(H3N2) co-infections.
-55 deaths were reported to be related to influenza, 75% related to Influenza A, however the accuracy of this varies as reporting influenza is not required.
+A was detected in 83% of cases with the A(H1N1) strain being predominant at 58% and A(H3N2) accounting for 24%, 18% influenza B with 17% influenza B Yamagata and less than 1% A(H1N1) and A(H3N2) co-infections.
+55 deaths were reported to be related to influenza, 75% related to Influenza A, however, the accuracy of this varies as reporting influenza is not required.
 The vaccine was 68% effective against all strains of influenza providing a positive outlook compared to last flu season.

 1.Are we ready this year?

 Last year 80,000 people died from Influenza, I know you remember watching local news stories about children dying and parents pleading for increased vaccination.
 This was difficult for healthcare workers in every capacity.
-Doctors, nurse practitioners, nurses, paramedics and respiratory therapists have urged vulnerable populations to vaccinate early citing last year’s severity.
-Hopefully we are ready.
+Doctors, nurse practitioners, nurses, paramedics, and respiratory therapists have urged vulnerable populations to vaccinate early citing last year’s severity.
+Hopefully, we are ready.

 2.Back to Basics

-Time for a brief review of influenza, including types, strains and transmission.
+Time for a brief review of influenza, including types, strains, and transmission.
 Influenza is categorized as type A, B, C and D. Type A and B are the most prevalent, C causes minor illness in people and D is found on cattle.
 Strains relate to the surface proteins found on influenza, hemagglutinin (H) and neuraminidase (N) with 18 and 11 strains respectively, hence H1N1 strain.
 The influenza B virus has two strains B/Yamagata and B/Victoria.

-Influenza spreads via droplets when an infected patient sneezes, coughs or talks and those droplets land inside the mucus membranes of someone within 6 feet.
+Influenza spreads via droplets when an infected patient sneezes, coughs or talks, and those droplets land inside the mucus membranes of someone within 6 feet.
 Transmission can also occur when someone uses a surface that has influenza droplets and then rubs their eyes or places a finger in their mouth.
-Once someone becomes infected they start to transmit the virus to other before any physical symptoms appear at day 5 to 7.
+Once someone becomes infected they start to transmit the virus to others before any physical symptoms appear at day 5 to 7.